cwinters/cwinters.github.io/now/index.md

 __Life__

+* Sheltering in place and washing so many hands, like everyone.
+(RIGHT?)
 * [Making lots of bread and other baked goods](https://instagram.com/cwinterspgh)
 * Learning to live with a teenager and the roller-coaster emotions she contains and inspires
-* Exercising at least twice a week.
-Nothing dramatic, just trying to keep up with age, maybe hold it at bay for a while.
-* Planning a trip to London and Ireland for our 20th wedding anniversary.
+* Canceling everything related to our 20th anniversary trip :-(  We'll get to London and Ireland next year, hopefully.

-(updated 23-Nov-2019; see [Derek Sivers](http://sivers.org/now) for inspiration)
+(updated 23-March-2020; see [Derek Sivers](http://sivers.org/now) for inspiration)